Chris-McGonigle/emmas-beauty-parlour/README.md

 ## Technologies Used

-* HTML5
-* CSS3
+* [HTML5](https://en.wikipedia.org/wiki/HTML5) was used for the site markup
+* [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3) was used to style the HTML content
-* Javascript (For Google Map in Location Section and Contact Form Submit Confirmation)
+* [Javascript](https://en.wikipedia.org/wiki/JavaScript) was used for the embedded Google Map in Location Section and Contact Form Submit Confirmation Pop up
-* Balsamiq
-* Adobe Photoshop
-* Fontawesome
-* Google fonts
-* Firefox Developer tools
+* [Balsamiq](https://balsamiq.com/) was used to produce the site wireframes
+* [Adobe Stock](https://stock.adobe.com/uk/), [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/) were used to source copyright free images for the site
+* [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) was used to resize site images
+* [Font Awesome](https://fontawesome.com/) was used for the site icons
+* [Google Fonts](https://fonts.google.com/) provided all of the fonts used on the site
+* [Firefox Developer tool](https://developer.mozilla.org/en-US/docs/Tools) was used to test site responsiveness and to test code
-* Google Chrome Developer tools
+* [Google Chrome Developer tools](https://developer.chrome.com/docs/devtools/) was used to test site responsiveness and to test code
-* Google analytics
-* JSFiddle
-* Github
-* Gitpod
-* Favicon.cc
-* W3C Markup and Jigsaw validation tools
+* [Safari Developer tools](https://support.apple.com/en-gb/guide/safari/sfri20948/mac) was used to test site responsiveness and to test code
+* [Google analytics](https://analytics.google.com) is being used to monitor site traffic
+* [JSFiddle](https://jsfiddle.net/) was used to test code for dropdown menus
+* [Github](https://github.com/Chris-McGonigle) was used as the repository hosting service
+* [Gitpod](https://www.gitpod.io/) was used as the Code Editor for the site
+* [Favicon.cc](https://www.favicon.cc/) was used to create the site favicon
+* [W3C Markup](https://validator.w3.org/) and [Jigsaw validation](https://jigsaw.w3.org/) tools were used to validate the HTML and CSS used.

 ## Testing

-All technical testing carried out during the lifetime of this project can be found by following this link to the dedicated [testing documentation](./testing/testing.md)
+All technical testing carried out during the lifetime of this project can be found by following this link to the dedicated [testing documentation](./testing/TESTING.md)

 ### Client and User Expectation Testing